Doti: History

-Later on, the whole land between Ramganga on the west (Kumaon) and the Karnali on the east (which divides the far western region from other parts Nepal), came under the Raikas after the origin of Raikas of Katyuris in Doti.
+Later on, the whole land between Ramganga on the west (Kumaon) and the Karnali on the east came under the Raikas after the origin of Raikas of Katyuris in Doti.

 "Brahma Dev Mandi" at Kanchanpur District of Mahakali Zone was established by Katyuri king Brahma Dev.

 Raikas of Doti

 Niranjan Malla Dev was the founder of Doti Kingdom around the 13th century after the fall of the Katyuri Kingdom.
 He was the son of Last Katyuris of united Katyuris kingdom.